porjesuraj/Learning-Data-Structure/notes/ADS.md

 ## 4. we can perform following Operations on Singly Linked List
 * 3 condition to consider
-+ 1. list list is empty i.e no node
++ 1. list is empty i.e no node
 + 2. list has one node
 + 3. list has more than one node